-My goal in making this site was to teach myself about native wildflowers in my home area.
-An added benefit would be to help someone else (–maybe you?) learn the same.
 Drop me a note if you have a comment or question, and please feel free to correct my I.D. work if you think I’ve got something misidentified.
-This is a hobby for me and I’m always learning.
+Botany is a hobby for me and I’m still learning!

 Welcome to Virginia Wildflowers!
 I hope you enjoy your visit!